 Well Rounded Experiences

-From the instinctive and holistic learning style of the infant to the exploratory and experimental learning of the preschooler, teachers provide various experiences for the children in language, social-emotional, large and small motor, visual-spatial, music, science and mathematical domains.
-In addition, routine procedures such as diapering, eating, napping, and transitions are handled in a relaxed manner and toys are sanitized on a routine basis throughout the day in the infant and toddler centers.
+Teachers provide various experiences for the children in language, social-emotional, large and small motor skill development, visual-spatial, music, science and mathematical domains.
+In addition, routine procedures such as diapering, eating, napping, potty training and transitions are handled in a relaxed manner and toys are sanitized on a routine basis throughout the day in the 2-year old preschool center.

 The teacher-to-student ratio is 1:12.